• Home

 • Recipes

-Privacy Policy This post may contain affiliate links for products I recommend.
-If you purchase, I may earn a small commission at no cost to you.
+Privacy Policy This post may contain Amazon and other affiliate links.
+If you click and purchase, I may earn a small commission at no extra cost to you.

-September 18, 2019 by Rebecca Forstadt-Olkowski Leave a Comment
+by Rebecca Forstadt-Olkowski Leave a Comment

 Tips for Combating Cold Weather Blues so You Won't Feel SAD - Winter can be isolating especially if you are over 50 and not as active as you were when you were younger.

-Doing something, even if it’s small, keeps your body and mind active instead of allowing you to become a vegetable at home in front of your television.
-Exposure to natural light gets your serotonin levels up and naturally, makes you happier.
+Doing something, even if it’s small, keeps your body and mind active so you won’t become a vegetable sitting in front of your television.

 Sleep restfully

-To make sure you’re getting the full eight hours that you need, try updating your sleeping environment so you can wake up easier and be happier throughout your day.
+Try updating your sleeping environment so you can wake up easier and be happier throughout your day.

 Practice Self-Care